 U.S. Bank was founded in 1863 and has become one of the largest banks in the country.
-Today, the financial institution offers a variety of services, including credit cards, mortgages, personal loans, and auto loans.
-Rather than working only with specific dealerships, this bank allows you to apply for financing that you can use at the dealership of your choice.
+Today, the financial institution offers various services, including personal credit cards, mortgages, personal loans, and auto loans.
+In addition, rather than working only with specific dealerships, this bank allows you to apply for financing that you can use at the dealership of your choice.
 Thinking of buying from a private seller?
 You can take out an auto loan for a private sale, too.

 U.S. Bank Auto Loan Application Requirements

 When you’re ready to apply for a loan, you’ll need the following information:

 - Social Security number or Individual Taxpayer Identification Number